GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/README.md

 # Getting started

 To access DEA data and resources, use one of our DEA Services.
-Or, to use DEA Products, you can get started quickly by using pre-built instances and examples.
+Or, to use DEA Products, you can get started quickly by using pre-built instances and examples and installing some software tools.

 :::{contents} In this guide
 :local: